 Rowland Hall provides transportation to families requesting bus services, depending upon the geographical location of the student’s residence and the availability of space.
 Door-to-door service will not be offered for any route.
-Service for Beginning School students is conditional—please email Josh Leger for more information.
+Service for Beginning School students is conditional—please email Bryan Bailey for more information.

 Registration and Costs